winnfsd/vagrant-winnfsd/README.md

 end
 ```

-Note that will be set global, that means the uid and gid is taken from the first box which starts the nfs daemon.
+Note that will be set global, that means the uid and gid is taken from the first box which starts the NFS daemon.
 If a box with an other uid or gid is started after that the option will be ignored.